-Also, note that with 30 ft x 40 ft metal buildings, the center column will typically be placed halfway down the building at 20 feet, giving you two 20-foot wide bays.
+Also, note that with a 30 x 40 metal building, the center column will typically be placed halfway down the building at 20 feet, giving you two 20-foot wide bays.

 Apply for Financing (if required)

 Several options are available for financing a new building; see the planning page at the end of this section for more details).
 If financing is required, identify suitable lenders at this stage.
-You will not be able to make the loan application until you have finalized all your building details and are at the pre-construction stage.
+You cannot make the loan application until you have finalized all your building details and are at the pre-construction stage.

 You will almost always need a building permit, but some rural and farm properties are exempt.
 Once you have chosen a suitable building site for your new structure, check with your city or county building department.
-Note that you won't be able to apply for building and foundation permits until your chosen building supplier has received your order and provided you with the relevant engineering drawings.
+Note that you won't be able to apply for construction and foundation permits until your chosen kit supplier has received your order and provided you with the relevant engineering drawings.

-Our suppliers ensure that your building is engineered to meet your local codes for wind, snow, and seismic conditions.
+Our suppliers ensure that your structure is engineered to meet your local codes for wind, snow, and seismic conditions.

 Step 2: Design

-The level of design required for your 30x40 metal building will largely depend on what you intend to use the structure for.
-Below we briefly cover some of the main design aspects you will need to consider when customizing and configuring your new building.
+The level of design required for your 30x40 building will largely depend on what you intend to use the structure for.
+Below we briefly cover some of the main design aspects you will need to consider when customizing and configuring your new structure.